ajikamaludin/SimpleSentimentAnalistics/README.md

 how to run :
 1. copy .env.example to env
-2. install depedencies with compose `compose install`
+2. install depedencies with composer `composer install`
 3. create and import database sentiment.sql
 4. configure env file to configure database connection